 - Save all receipts!
 This is especially important if you are receiving funding retroactively, which is often the case with events that involve multiple expenses, like travel to a multi-day conference.
 You may have to explicitly ask for receipts when you wouldn't normally, like at a toll booth.
 Remember, receipts are your only proof of the money you've used.
 Without them, you may have to give money already awarded back to the source, or—if being rewarded retroactively—you may never receive funding.

 Additional things you should know...

 - You don't need a different sheet of paper for each fund.
-The following funds are covered by a single application called the Student Special Funding Form: the President's fund, Dean of the College fund, Institutional Diversity fund, Chapel fund, Ada Comstock Scholar fund, and Rothchild fund.
+The following funds are covered by a single application called the Student Special Funding Form: the Dean's Academic Conference fund, Institutional Diversity fund, Chapel fund, Ada Comstock Scholar fund, and Rothchild fund.
 (You use that one form, and people in the Class Deans Office and Dean of the College Office decide where the money will come from.)
 All other funds (SGA, SSAS, etc.) have their own applications.

 - Check with your department.
 For academically related work (conferences, presentations, etc.), always check with your department to see if it has funding available.
 You may be able to supplement funding that's being provided by another source, or to save broad-use funds (ex.
 Dean of the College fund) for something else in the future.

 Only use your bookstore credit when you are 100 percent sure that you are taking a course.
 Then, look over the course syllabus and see how frequently the assigned books are being used, and at what point during the semester you'll need them.
 Some professors will list a book as required but only assign a few chapters.
 If this is the case, it may make more sense to use the copy on reserve at the library, or to share a copy with a classmate.
 One other strategy: If a book is not assigned until the middle or end of the semester, then you have time to look for a less expensive copy online.